nandhakumar2611/mindx-inventory-docs/docs/salesorders/convert-to-po.md

 - on the detail page , Click on **Convert to Purchase Order**.
 - Save the **purchase order**.

+!!!
+Info

+      Ensure that all items in the sales order are correctly listed in the purchase order to avoid delays in fulfillment.

 This feature helps streamline your inventory management process, ensuring that you can fulfill customer orders without delay!

+!!!
+Note

+     Once a sales order is converted into a purchase order, any changes to the purchase order will not affect the original sales order.